ai4os/ai4-accounting/README.md

 python interactive_plot.py
 ```

-**Note**: Both (1) `usage_stats` and (2) `summarize.py` provide summaries of VO usage.
-But (1) is _more precise_ because:

-* (2) averages the usage as a mean of the 6 daily snapshots, not taking into account the
-  start/end exact datetimes of each deployment like (1) does.

-* if we missed snapshots (even if the cluster was still working) during a complete day,
-  (2) will appear as if that day didn't consumed resources while (1) correctly
-  accounts for it.

-* to convert back from resource/day (2) to resource/hour (1) you have to estimate how many
-  hours on average the cluster has been running per day (which is less than 24hs because
-  of the takedowns).
-So simply multiplying (2) by 24 tends to overestimate the real
-  numbers provided by (1).
-  This effect can be observed by taking a small window around a cluster takedown, eg. 2024-12-02.

 > :warning: Due to some side issues, CPU frequency is not very reliable around Sep 2023,
 > though it will keep getting more accurate with time.